zhou503m/zhou503m.github.io/_posts/2017-2-28-Object Attribute.md

 not only to name famil- iar objects, but also: to report unusual aspects of a familiar object ：“spotty dog”, not just “dog”

 Image segments – basic visual representation

+Read material：
+1.A.
+Farhadi, I. Endres, D. Hoiem, and D. Forsyth.
+Describing objects by their attributes.In CVPR，2009.

+2.V.
+Ferrari and A. Zisserman.
+Learning visual attributes.
+In NIPS, 2007.